Being a student often means juggling an exciting yet challenging mix of academic, social, and personal responsibilities.

-Students in Canada can earn around $17 to $34 an hour while working part-time.
+Students in Canada can earn roughly $15 to $34 an hour while working part-time.
 However, the specific amount you can make largely depends on your skills, role, and employer or client.

-14 Ways on How To Make Money As A Student In Canada
+Best Ways To Make Money As A Student In Canada (off-campus)

 - Possible Income: $22+ per hour